chariskar/LogGuard/README.md

   logger.log('info','hello')

 # Plugins
-  When calling the Logger point to a valid folder that contains the plugin files and then update the log_settings.json file accordingly to the instructions of the release.
+  When calling the Logger point to a valid folder that contains the plugin files and then update the UsedPlugins variable to contain all the plugins you will be using

 # Contribute